 Technical Dry Run

-You must test all of the technical equipment that you intend to use during the main event.
+You must test all the technical equipment that you intend to use during the main event.
 This type of dry run includes sound, lighting, special effects, and automation.

 In the theatre, for example, designers will perform a dry run to see how light affects the colour of the props and costumes so that they can make the necessary changes.

-The tech crew will also be able to become acquainted with the event’s flow and correct any issues such as framing, light brightness levels, position, and angles.
+The tech crew will also be able to become acquainted with the event's flow and correct any issues, such as framing, light brightness levels, position, and angles.

 Logistical Dry Run

-A logistical event dry run is an opportunity for your team to practice going through all of the event’s motions.
+A logistical event dry run is an opportunity for your team to practice going through all the event's motions.

-This includes putting together the menu, setting up the table arrangements and décor, putting up signs, and going over all of the event details.
+This includes putting together the menu, setting up the table arrangements and décor, putting up signs, and going over all the event details.

 This type of dry run should be performed as close to the actual event as possible so that no one forgets what they should do before it is required.

-Events Types and Dry Run Benefits
+Event Types and Dry Run Benefits

 A dry run is beneficial for all types of events, though some are clearly more likely to require more practice than others.
-Let’s go over three types of events that will benefit the most from a dry run.

 3 types of events that need a dry run